 - (a) To be Provided Once Only at Plan Commencement

 - i) Date of Hire,

 - ii) Date of Birth,

 - iii) Date of First Contribution,

 - iv) Seniority List include hours from date of hire to Employer's fund entry date (for purposes of calculating past service credit).

 - (b) To be Provided with Each Remittance

 - i) Name,

 - ii) Social Insurance Number,

 - iii) Monthly Remittance,

 - iv) Pensionable Earnings,

-- v) Year to Date Contributions, - vi) Employer portion of arrears owing due to error, or late enrolment by the Employer. - (c) To be Provided Initially and if Status Changes - i) Full Address as provided to the Employer, - ii) Termination date where applicable (MM/DD/YY), - iii) Gender, - iv) Marital Status. - (d) To be Provided Annually but no later than December 1 - i) Current complete address listing, - ii) Details of all absences of members from the workplace due to an injury for which the member received Workplace Safety and Insurance Board benefits, - iii) All approved leaves of absence including type of leave.
+- v) Year to Date Contributions,

+- vi) Employer portion of arrears owing due to error, or late enrolment by the Employer.

+- i) Full Address as provided to the Employer, - ii) Termination date where applicable (MM/DD/YY), - iii) Gender, - iv) Marital Status. - (d) To be Provided Annually but no later than December 1st - i) Current complete address listing, - ii) Details of all absences of members from the workplace due to an injury for which the member received Workplace Safety and Insurance Board benefits, - iii) All approved leaves of absence including type of leave.